meta-pytorch/executorch-examples/llm/android/LlamaDemo/README.md

 # ExecuTorch Llama Android Demo App

-**[UPDATE - 2025-05-15]** We have added support for running Qwen3 0.6B and 4B model.
-Please see [this tutorial](https://github.com/pytorch/executorch/tree/main/examples/models/qwen3#summary) for export.
-Loading and running Qwen3 with this app is the same as Llama, as in this doc.

-We’re excited to share that the newly revamped Android demo app is live and includes many new updates to provide a more intuitive and smoother user experience with a chat use case!
-The primary goal of this app is to showcase how easily ExecuTorch can be integrated into an Android demo app and how to exercise the many features ExecuTorch and Llama models have to offer.

 This app serves as a valuable resource to inspire your creativity and provide foundational code that you can customize and adapt for your particular use case.

 Please dive in and start exploring our demo app today!
 We look forward to any feedback and are excited to see your innovative ideas.